AhmadMoussa/creativecodingcourse/course_content/02_p5js/01_flow_of_a_p5_program/main.md

 <iframe src="https://editor.p5js.org/AhmadMoussa/full/NQTG0PUNo"></iframe>

 P5.js also provides other functions that are a little less important than setup() and draw(), but can be useful in certain scenarios.
-That covers the basic structure of a P5.JS program.